Prelf1992/realtime-computer-vision-pipeline/README.md

 * Commit 115: Chore: Improve styling of UI to improve user experience. at 2025-02-12 11:41:55
 * Commit 116: Chore: Add new feature API to enhance functionality. at 2025-02-12 16:37:16
 * Commit 117: Chore: Improve styling of workflow to ensure stability. at 2025-02-13 13:32:03
+* Commit 118: Style: Update documentation for component to improve user experience. at 2025-02-13 16:35:24